 The phased implementation approach assists risk management.
 It accommodates the significant lead times required for ordering new rolling stock and undertaking large infrastructure projects.
-A key decision point is 2018 when 88 Ganz Mavag electric units are due for replacement (this is discussed in further detail in Appendix J).
+A key decision point is 2018 when 88 Ganz Mavag cars (configured as 44x2 car consist EMUs) are due for replacement (this is discussed in further detail in Appendix J).
 The cost of rolling stock is a major consideration and forward planning provides the potential to capture savings from another bulk order of new electric units.